apresland/kitti-rosbag-creator/README.md

 # Kitti rosbag creator for ROS2

-Creates rosbags of the kitti dataset that you can replay in ROS2
+Create rosbags of the kitti dataset to replay in ROS2